TLeaves/chromium-crosswalk/android_webview/docs/aosp-system-integration.md

 providing the same benefits, but many of the downsides and complexities of Monochrome don't apply to Trichrome.

-The build targets are called `trichrome_webview_apk`, `trichrome_chrome_apk`, and `trichrome_library_apk` respectively, and the resulting output files are called `TrichromeWebView.apk`, `TrichromeChrome.apk`, and `TrichromeLibrary.apk`.
+The build targets are called `trichrome_webview_apk`, `trichrome_chrome_bundle`, and `trichrome_library_apk` respectively, and the resulting output files are called `TrichromeWebView.apk`, `TrichromeChrome.aab`, and `TrichromeLibrary.apk`.

 ### Choosing a WebView version

 WebView follows the same branching and release model as the rest of the Chromium
-project: a beta version is branched from the master branch approximately every six weeks, and after approximately six weeks of beta testing it is released to stable.
+project: a beta version is branched from the main branch approximately every six weeks, and after approximately six weeks of beta testing it is released to stable.
 If critical security or functionality issues are discovered after the stable release, a new version may be released from the same stable branch at any